 \subsection{Variational auto-encoder}

 Suppose we have a random variable $X$ that we are building generative models for.
 The variational auto-encoder (VAE) is a framework that allows one to learn $P(X)$ from a dataset of observations of $X$~\cite{VAE,stochastic_bp}.
-The VAE does the generation via a latent variable $z$ with a prior distribution $P_\psi(z)$, and a decoder $P_\theta(X|z)$ which captures the (hopefully simpler) distribution of $X$ given $z$.
-At test time, the latent variable $z$ is sampled from the prior $P_\psi(z)$ and then the decoder is used to sample $X$ conditioned on $z$.
+The VAE models the data distribution via a latent variable $z$ with a prior distribution $P_\psi(z)$, and a decoder $P_\theta(X|z)$ which captures the (hopefully simpler) distribution of $X$ given $z$.

-The VAE is trained on a set of observations of $X$.
 During training, it additionally learns an inference model (or encoder) $Q_\phi(z|X)$.
-The encoder and decoder are jointly trained to maximize a lower bound on the log-likelihood of the observed variable{ }which is also called the evidence lower bound (ELBO).
+The encoder and decoder are jointly trained to maximize a lower bound on the log-likelihood of the observations{ }which is also called the evidence lower bound (ELBO).
 One can interpret ELBO as the sum of the negative reconstruction error (the first term) and a latent space regularizer (the second term).
-In practice, $Q_\phi(z|X)$ is usually modeled as a diagonal Gaussian $\mathcal{N}(z|\mu_\phi(X), \sigma_\phi(X))$ whose mean and standard deviation are predicted by a neural network with parameter $\phi$.
-To efficiently optimize the ELBO, sampling from $Q_\phi(z|X)$ can be done by reparametrizing $z$ as $z=\mu_\phi(X)+\sigma_\phi(X)\cdot\epsilon$, where $\epsilon\sim\mathcal{N}(0, \mathit{I})$.
+In practice, $Q_\phi(z|X)$ is usually modeled as a diagonal Gaussian $\mathcal{N}(z|\mu_\phi(X), \sigma_\phi(X))$ whose mean and standard deviation are predicted by a neural network with parameters $\phi$.
+To efficiently optimize the ELBO, sampling from $Q_\phi(z|X)$ is done by reparametrizing $z$ as $z=\mu_\phi(X)+\sigma_\phi(X)\cdot\epsilon$, where $\epsilon\sim\mathcal{N}(0, \mathit{I})$.